-Output 3.1.1: Functional capacity of coordination structures at national and subnational levels strengthened: This HLO will be achieved through supporting UAC, selected government and non-government institutions to ensure harmonized and functional coordination structures at national, sector, regional and district levels and scale up UAC zonal structure strategy.
-JUPSA will also support UAC to improve functionality of the partnership mechanism and its working committees (Partnership Committee, Prevention, M&E, Gender, SBCC, and RMS committees) and to revitalize the civil society inter-constituency coordination team (CICC) at national and regional levels.
+Output 3.1.1: Functional capacity of coordination structures at national and subnational levels strengthened:

+This HLO will be achieved through supporting UAC, selected government and non- government institutions to ensure harmonized and functional coordination structures at national, sector, regional and district levels and scale up UAC zonal structure strategy.
+JUPSA will also support UAC to improve functionality of the

+Prevention, M&E, Gender, SBCC, and RMS committees) and to revitalize the civil society inter-constituency coordination team (CICC) at national and regional levels.